The GetUp Board

 The GetUp Board works with the GetUp team and members to set the movement's strategy.
 It also manages the organisation's finances, legal compliance and risks.

-Sara is an Arab-Australian human rights and refugee advocate, grassroots activist and creative artist.
+Sara Saleh is an Arab-Australian human rights and refugee advocate, grassroots activist and creative artist.
 Her belief in the power of storytelling has taken her from a decade-long career working with NGOs like Amnesty International Australia, to performing her poetry locally and internationally.
-Sara regularly speaks and writes on human rights, refugees, Palestine, and the politics of language and identity, and has been published across national media.
-A 2015 Australian Poetry Slam State Finalist, Sara co-founded the Dubai Poetry Slam and began co-organising the hugely popular The Dirty Thirty global online poetry platform.
-Several of Sara's poetry pieces have been published in the 2013 BPS Poetry Anthology "The Last Conversation", and the 2014 edition, "On Second Thought" as well as the first Dirty Thirty Anthology 2015.
-A recent Masters of Human Rights Law graduate, Sara spends her nights working on her new social enterprise, ReBOOKS, dedicated to improving refugee literacy in Australia, and is also a Board Member of WestWords.
+Sara regularly speaks and writes about human rights, refugees, Palestine, and the politics of language and identity, and has been published across Australian media outlets.
+A recent Masters of Human Rights Law graduate, Sara spends her nights working on her social enterprise, ReBOOKS, dedicated to improving refugee literacy in Australia, and is also a Board Member of WestWords.
 In 2013 Sara was named Affinity's Youth of the Year for her activism.

 Lyn Goldsworthy AM

-Lyn Goldsworthy AM is an experienced environmental activist and trainer who has worked on global and local issue, in Australia, Europe, Pacific and Asia.
-She was awarded the Order of Australia (Member) for her work in conservation and environment, and the New Zealand Antarctic Trophy for her role in achieving a ban on mining in the Antarctic.
-She has extensive experience in assisting not-for-profit organisations harness effectiveness and efficiency and has served on several boards.
-She is currently the Executive Officer of the Frank Fenner Foundation which works to promote healthy people in harmony with and respectful of a healthy planet.
+Lynda Goldsworthy is a long-time environmental activist and trainer who has worked on both global and local issues in Australia, Europe, the Pacific and Asia.
+Lyn was awarded the Order of Australia (Member) for her work in conservation and environment and has received the New Zealand Antarctic Trophy for her role in securing a ban on mining in the Antarctic.
+She has extensive experience in assisting not-for-profit organisations become more effective and efficient and has served on several boards.
+Lyn is currently the Executive Officer of the Frank Fenner Foundation which works to promote healthy people in harmony with and respectful of a healthy planet.
 Lynda has a Bachelor of Science in Chemistry and Geography from the University of Auckland and a Masters in Women's Studies from the University of New South Wales.
 Lyn is also a member of the Australian Institute of Company Directors.

-Carla is a proud Indigenous Australian woman whose family comes from Thursday Island in the Torres Strait.
+Carla McGrath is a proud Indigenous Australian woman whose family comes from Thursday Island in the Torres Strait.
 Raised on the Australian mainland, Carla retains strong family and community ties to the Torres Strait.
-Carla brings a wealth of experience in Indigenous public policy and leadership, having worked as Head of Sustainability at the National Centre of Indigenous Excellence (NCIE), Relationship Manager at AIME (Australian Indigenous Mentoring Experience), Co-Chair of the Management Committee of the NSW Reconciliation Council, Vice Chair of AYAC (Australian Youth Affairs Coalition), Board Director of Flashpoint Labs and the George Hicks Foundation, Member of the AIME Corporation and Member of The Smith Family Aboriginal and Torres Strait Islander Advisory Panel.
+Carla brings a wealth of experience in Indigenous public policy and leadership, having worked as Head of Sustainability at the National Centre of Indigenous Excellence (NCIE), Relationship Manager at Australian Indigenous Mentoring Experience (AIME), Co-Chair of the Management Committee of the NSW Reconciliation Council, Vice Chair of Australian Youth Affairs Coalition (AYAC), Board Director of Flashpoint Labs and the George Hicks Foundation, Member of the AIME Corporation and Member of The Smith Family Aboriginal and Torres Strait Islander Advisory Panel.
 Carla is a Board Director of Shared Path Aboriginal and Torres Strait Islander Corporation and a Delegate to the National Congress of Australia's First Peoples.
 In 2017 she became a public member of the Australian Press Council.
 Carla is a graduate of the Newtown High School of Performing Arts and has started a Bachelor of Primary Education at the University of Sydney.